wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-fields/index.md

-## How to add a new field to an existing tab and query it
+---
+title: "How To Guide: Add new settings field"
+description: "Learn how to add custom settings fields to the WPGraphQL Logging plugin admin interface and retrieve their values programmatically."
+---

+## Overview

 This guide shows how to add custom fields to the WPGraphQL Logging settings and how to read or query those values.